lobophf/lobophf/README.md

 - :earth_americas: I speak Portuguese and a little bit of English.
 - :mortar_board: I'm a physicist and researcher.
 - :camping: Fun fact: Sometimes I camp out in the middle of nowhere to talk to myself.
-- :wink: Fun fact 2: In my country, if you see huge cute hamsters, know they are *capybaras*.
+- :wink: Fun fact 2: In my country, if you see huge cute hamsters, know they are *capivaras*.

 ### Connect with me: